Rosencrantz/Atlas/README.markdown

 This will start a simple http server that you can then use to develop, browse documentation, run tests and have fun!

 ##Requirements

+You'll need a bunch of stuff.
+What would be really useful would be some kind of simple install script...